 A person’s symptoms will fluctuate over short periods of time, even from hour to hour.

-Causes of ME/CFS
+Causes of chronic fatigue syndrome

 - the body’s ability to produce and transport energy